cdleong/cdleong.github.io/_posts/2020-05-30-the-phd-journey.md

 Perhaps this can be extended further, to \<small jungle tribe language>?

+Going forward, I plan to collect resources [here]({{ site.baseurl }}/translation-and-bible/)

 ### Getting out of the translator's way
 The other big problem with using machine translation for assisting Bible translators is that these techniques can be very clunky.
-If a translator sitting in a cafe with a crappy laptop and terrible wi-fi can't get it to run, he _will not use it_
+If a translator sitting in a cafe with a crappy laptop and terrible wi-fi can't get it to run, they _will not use it_, no matter how cool it is.
+Furthermore, if the amount of effort required to get it working _well_ is too high, it won't be worth their time.

+However, recent years have seen significant advances in:
+#### shrinking the machine learning models.
+For example, ["A highly efficient, real-time text-to-speech system deployed on CPUs"](https://ai.facebook.com/blog/a-highly-efficient-real-time-text-to-speech-system-deployed-on-cpus/), where Facebook gets a text-to-speech neural net to run fast on a CPU.
+That sounds much more realistic.
+And maybe we could use it to collect some data to seed our model with...?

+#### models that can keep learning as you go.
+The dream would be: as you translate more and more of the Bible, the system gets better and better at helping you.
+And with techniques like ["Transfer Learning in Multilingual Neural Machine Translation with Dynamic Vocabulary"](https://arxiv.org/abs/1811.01137), we're getting closer to that ideal.

 ## Resources on doing a PhD Successfully:
 I'm going to be collecting here any links that seem helpful for the _process_ of doing the PhD.
 Meta-research, so to speak.